iron/iron/logger/README.md

 ## Log implementations

-To actually log anything, you will need to use some log implementation that will deliver the logs to your desired location, like standard error output, a file or log collecting service.
-This is not responsibility of iron-logger alone.
-There are numerous such implementations to choose from, from simple ones that just write to standard error like [env_logger](https://crates.io/crates/env_logger), more configurable ones like [simplelog](https://crates.io/crates/simplelog) to ultimate solutions like [slog](https://crates.io/crates/slog).
+To actually log anything, you will need to use some log implementation that will deliver the logs to your desired location, like standard error output, a file, or a log collecting service.
+This is not the responsibility of iron-logger alone.
+There are numerous such implementations to choose from, from simple ones that just write to standard error like [env_logger](https://crates.io/crates/env_logger), to more configurable ones like [simplelog](https://crates.io/crates/simplelog), to ultimate solutions like [slog](https://crates.io/crates/slog).
 You can find more on [crates.io](https://crates.io/keywords/logging).

-If you are looking for turn-key solution, just follow example from [env_logger](https://doc.rust-lang.org/log/env_logger/).
+If you are looking for a turn-key solution, just follow the example in [env_logger](https://docs.rs/env_logger/0.7.1/env_logger/).

 ## Get Help